 Geography is a unique field that bridges the physical and social sciences: geographers study not just natural Earth systems but also human societies, examining the interaction between the two.
 Geographers work with powerful technologies such as geographic information systems (GIS), digital Earth imagery (remote sensing), and spatial modeling.
 Geography also has a long-standing field tradition, often involving travel to spectacular locations.
 The University of Utah’s Geography program will provide you with a collaborative, integrated approach to understanding complex geographical challenges, such as climate change, globalization, sustainability, urbanization, and living with hazards.
 The program curriculum includes courses in environments, human geography, geographical analysis, cartography, and GIS; students then choose courses from the broader areas of physical and human geography, as well as electives from allied fields (such as atmospheric sciences or geology).
+Geography has a “No Student Left Inside” Initiative that encourages field work and labs in their courses to get technical, real world experiences.
 If you want to focus your studies on a particular area, you can pursue an emphasis in up to two of the following areas:

 - Climate Change & Landscape Dynamics (BA/BS)